Caleb-o/esolang/README.md

 - Procs, like macros, are copied in-place of their call.
 Meaning the program's final code will be bloated.
 - Only type is an integer (sometimes interpreted as a boolean when using comparison)
 - Imports are relative to the interpreter, so a local import might cause an error because it may not exist relative to the interpreter.
+- No namespacing.
+Importing a file may cause conflicts with other files.
+I hope you're good at unique names and/or undefining macros when not in use :^)